 Multiply girders perform according to the design only if all plies are properly attached together.
 Be sure it is possible to transfer loads from one ply to the next on girder trusses.
-When we have load applied to a multiply girder truss, in order to design the fasteners, we assume all plies take an equal amount of load.
-If fasteners required to distribute loads equally between plies cannot be calculated by software, the warning "Special connection required to distribute bottom chord / top chord / web loads equally between all plies" or "Ply to ply nailing inadequate" will appear in the note section of the truss design drawing.
+If fasteners required to distribute loads between plies cannot be calculated by software, the warning "Special connection required to distribute bottom chord / top chord / web loads equally between all plies" or "Ply to ply nailing inadequate" will appear in the note section of the truss design drawing.
 If you have a vertical web directly above large concentrated load, you can try to use this vertical to transfer load.
-To turn it on in MiTek 20/20 Engineering go to Design Info - Nails/Screws/Bolts, check the "Use verticals for load distribution" box as shown below:
+To turn it on in MiTek 20/20 Engineering go to Design Info -Nails/Screws/Bolts, check the "Use verticals for load distribution" box as shown below: